unbelievableflavour/Cotton/README.md

 ### Creating levels

-Open the `map.idtk` file to open map in LDtk.
+Open the `map.ldtk` file to open map in LDtk.

 ### Compile & play